 The first devices with a set of functionality, like thermal imagers, appeared back in the 30s of the last century and could make an electric signal from infrared radiation, and then output the received pulse to an indicator.

 A thermal imager is a device that visualizes thermal radiation.
-It allows you to see what the temperature of certain areas of the object compared to neighboring, warmer or colder.
+It allows you to see the temperature of certain areas of the object compared to neighboring, warmer, or colder.

 The thermal imager is independent of ambient light.
-It reacts to its own radiation from objects, can work in complete darkness, twilight or in daylight.
+It reacts to its radiation from objects, can work in complete darkness, twilight, or daylight.
 Snow, fog, smoke, grass, and shrubs practically do not interfere with observation.
 The device allows you to distinguish between equipment and people in camouflage, and animals against foliage or snow, regardless of natural camouflage.